Eczema in Children

 • Steroids are available as a cream or ointment

-• Try to establish a daily routine for applying topical treatments such as before getting dressed or after nightime bath or shower.
+• Try to establish a daily routine for applying topical treatments, such as before getting dressed or after a nighttime bath or shower

-• It is recommended to leave a gap of around 20 mins between applying your emollient and topical steroid.
+• It is recommended to leave a gap of at least 30 minutes between applying your emollient and topical steroid.
 This is so that the topical steroid is not diluted or made less effective by the emollient.

-• Water alone is very drying on the skin so using a soap substitute when washing showering or bathing including adding a bath oil (nonperfumed) or emollient to the water is important.
+• Water alone is very drying on the skin so using a soap substitute and adding a non-perfumed bath oil or emollient to the water when washing, showering or bathing is important

-*Caution Emollients and oils can make the bath or shower environment slippery for a baby or child so be careful.
+• Caution: emollients and bath oils can make the bath or shower environment slippery be careful when getting in or out

-• Skin should be patted dry rather than rubbed dry to prevent any further damage and stimulating the itch scratch cycle.
+• Skin should be patted dry rather than rubbed dry to prevent any further damage or stimulating the itch scratch cycle

-• Use a separate towel for the individual with eczema that has not been used by the rest of the household so there is no soap residue on the towel.
+• Use a separate towel for the individual with eczema that has not been used by other members of the household so there is no soap residue on the towel

 • Even with the addition of a bath oil or emollient wash product, emollients need to be applied after bathing to trap moisture in and prevent dryness.